Sohilaeldally/Online-exam-cheating-prediciton/README.md

 - Original dataset: 7,141 images
 - After data augmentation: 14,343 images
 - Labels: `normal` and `cheating`
-- Preprocessing: resizing, normalization, rotations, flips, color adjustments
+- Preprocessing: resizing, rotations, flips, and color adjustments

 The trained model achieves a **validation accuracy of 95.4%** and is ready for deployment to monitor student behavior in real-time.